Vishruth-N/Vishruth-N/README.md

 ### Hello, I'm [Vishruth](https://github.com/Vishruth-N), an undergraduate student at IIT Bombay.
-Feel free to take a look at my repositories and don't hesitate to connect or contribute.
-I'm always open for collaboration and interesting project ideas.
+Feel free to connect or contribute.
+I'm always open to collaboration and interesting project ideas.

 **Languages and Tools:**